sandydunlop/website/docs/markista/javadoc/markista/markdown/ModuleWriter.md

 <span style="font-family: monospace; font-size: 80%;">private void __outputModuleDoc__([ModuleNode](../model/ModuleNode.md) moduleNode)</span>

-Outputs a single module's documentation as a Markdown file.
-For each module, the documentation for each [package](../model/PackageNode.md) it contains are then written.
+Outputs a single module's documentation as a Markdown file.For each module, the documentation for each [PackageNode](../model/PackageNode.md) it contains are then written.

+**Parameters:**

+`moduleNode` - The module to write documentation for

 **Throws:**